Our Founder William (Hobie) Hawthorne

 Hobie’s Published Articles

-A Randomized Study Comparing Treatment Environment APJ Article 9-09
+A Randomized Study Comparing the Treatment Environment in Alternative and Hospital-Based Acute Psychiatric Care [2009]

-Comparison of Outcomes of Acute Care Study 3-99
+Comparison of Outcomes of Acute Care in Short-Term Residential Treatment and Psychiatric Hospital Settings [1999]